Baracubaba/Baracumod/README.md

 ## Upcoming Plans
 - **Completing the Kotlin Tutorial:** Finish the tutorial with everything converted to Kotlin, guided by [Kaupenjoe's](https://www.youtube.com/@ModdingByKaupenjoe) excellent Java material.
 - **Establishing a Standard for New Kotlin Projects:** Work towards setting a standard for new projects developed in Kotlin.
 - **Detailed README:** A Standard structured and informative README will be developed soon to provide clearer context and guidance for this project.
+For a Portuguese version of the README, please see [Readme PTBR](https://github.com/Baracubaba/Baracumod/blob/main/README-PTBR.md).

 _Stay tuned for more updates and detailed documentation to facilitate your Minecraft modding experience in Kotlin._